 Intrinsic methods effectively are models that are inherently self-explanatory and provide an immediate human-readable interpretation of how they transform certain data inputs into outputs.
-In other words, these are relatively simple models whose inner structure humans can comprehend without additional transformations.
+These are relatively simple models whose inner structure humans can comprehend without additional transformations.
 Post-hoc methods, on the other hand, revolve around achieving the interpretability of a given complex machine learning model via the construction of a second, simpler model (called surrogate model) that approximates the behavior of the more complex model but is interpretable for humans.

-Finally, as with many methodologies and requirements, one size will most likely not fit all regarding these techniques.
+Finally, as with many methodologies and requirements, one size will most likely not fit all of these techniques.
 Different stakeholders require different explanations.
-Developers and individuals responsible for the maintenance of AI applications, for instance, require a more detailed explanation of the specific inner mathematical computations than the end-users who require a high-level explanation of the most relevant determinants of outputs.
+Developers and individuals responsible for the maintenance of AI applications, for instance, require a more detailed explanation of the specific inner mathematical computations than the end-users, who require a high-level explanation of the most relevant determinants of outputs.

 ¹For more information see: Bauer, K., Hinz, O.,van der Aalst, W., & Weinhardt, C. (2021).
 Expl (AI) n It to Me–Explainable AI and Information Systems Research